-I am delighted to announce 14 new graduate student and postdoctoral scholarships/fellowships at Western University for the 2019-2020 academic year.
+I am delighted to announce 15 new graduate student and postdoctoral scholarships/ fellowships at Western University for the 2020-2021 academic year.
 These awards are supported by the Breast Cancer Society of Canada’s very generous commitment to the Pamela Greenaway-Kohlmeier Translational Breast Cancer Research Unit (TBCRU) at London Health Sciences Centre’s London Regional Cancer Program (LRCP).

 Trainees compete annually for these awards.
 Their applications are assessed by a scientific review committee based on the quality and translational potential of their project, their academic record, and the strength of their mentor/training environment.
-Three MSc students, ten PhD students and 1 postdoctoral fellow were selected for awards this year.
-These trainees are enrolled in five different departments/programs at Western (Anatomy & Cell Biology, Biochemistry, Chemical and Biochemical Engineering, Medical Biophysics, and Pathology & Laboratory Medicine) and are from two Western Faculties (Schulich and Engineering).
-The trainees are working in research laboratories located at LRCP, St. Joseph’s Health Care London, Robarts, and Western.
+Seven MSc students, seven PhD students and one postdoctoral fellow were selected for awards this year.
+These trainees are enrolled in four different academic departments/programs at Western including Anatomy & Cell Biology, Biochemistry, Medical Biophysics, and Pathology & Laboratory Medicine.
+The trainees are working in research laboratories located at the London Health Sciences Centre, Robarts, and Western.

-Their translational research projects are broadly focused on the understanding, prevention, tracking and/or treatment of metastatic breast cancer, the most deadly aspect of breast cancer.
-Photos of these trainees and descriptions of their projects can be found at this link.
+Their translational research projects are broadly focused on the understanding, prevention, tracking and/or treatment of metastatic breast cancer, the deadliest aspect of breast cancer.
+Photos of these trainees and descriptions of their projects can be found on the TBCRU website.

 Over the coming year, we encourage you to support the TBCRU Traineeship Program through Breast Cancer Society of Canada community events including Dress for the Cause and the Mother’s Day Walk.
-You can also read about our students and their research progress throughout the year on the BCSC website
+You can also read about our students and their research progress throughout the year via their blog postings on the BCSC website.

 Congratulations to our trainees and best wishes to them as they contribute to breast cancer research in London!